 REC 20600 Leisure in Contemporary Society

-In addition to the REC core courses, students seeking a degree in recreation administration must complete one of the following areas of emphasis.
+In addition to the REC core courses, students seeking a degree in recreation, sport and tourism administration must complete one of the following areas of emphasis.

 Sport and Fitness Management

 Sport and fitness management focuses specifically on programming and management in the sport and fitness industry.
 Areas of emphasis may include community centers, collegiate athletics and campus recreation, amateur sports, fitness facilities, youth sports, aquatics, race and event management, as well as sport and fitness programs within the community.

 HFS 20400 Care and Prevention of Athletic Injuries

 Outdoor and adventure education focuses on the knowledge and skills needed for educational programs that utilizes natural resources on the local, state, and federal level.
 Knowledge and skills of programming and management may include teambuilding facilitation, parks and open spaces, wildlife management, challenge courses, expedition planning, trails, outdoor skills, conservation and preservation, and adventure programs.